ACE-Genomics/Pipeline-for-EOAD-Annotation/README.md

 For now, the pipeline only allows the use of these reference variants for AlzForum (update planned for future versions).

 D) **archivo.pheno** with phenotypes for individuals included in the variant annotation analysis:
-Tab-delimited file where 1 column MUST contain sample ID code with the column name "IID"
+Tab-delimited file where <u>1 column MUST contain sample ID code with the column name "IID"</u>

 | FID         | IID         | PID | MID | Sex | Status | Age  | Center              | GWAs_ID |
 |-------------|-------------|-----|-----|-----|--------|------|---------------------|---------|